Hollie Cavanagh

 Hollie Jessica Cavanagh (born 5 July 1993) is an English-American singer.
-She is known for placing fourth on the 11th season of American Idol.
+She placed fourth on the eleventh season of American Idol.

 Early life

 Hollie Jessica Cavanagh was born in Liverpool on 5 July 1993, the daughter of Lorraine and Peter Cavanagh.
 She has two older brothers named Luke and Aaron.
 She grew up in the Allerton suburb of Liverpool, and moved with her family in 2002 to McKinney, Texas.
 She started singing when she was 15 and had been singing for a few years before she joined American Idol.
 She attended St Austin's Primary School in the Aigburth suburb of Liverpool and later graduated from McKinney Boyd High School, in 2011.

 American Idol

 Overview

 Cavanagh originally auditioned for season 10 in Austin, Texas, but was cut in the Green Mile Round.
 However, Jennifer Lopez told Hollie that she could win the competition next season by practicing and improving her singing.
 Next year, Cavanagh got a second chance for season 11 and auditioned in Houston, Texas, but was not given a lot of screen time compared to the previous season.
 She was only shown in the Las Vegas Round performing a medley of "Mr. Sandman" by The Chordettes and "Please Mr. Postman" by The Marvelettes with Naomi Gillies and Marissa Pontecorvo and in the Green Mile Round with fellow American Idol contestants, Shelby Tweten and Ariel Sprague.
 She sang "Change" by Carrie Underwood in the Sing for Your Life Round and was given nice feedback by the judges.
 She advanced to the next round.